roth-hex-lab/roth-hex-lab.github.io/content/authors/julian/_index.md

 first_name: Julian
 last_name: Kreimeier

+# Username (this should match the folder name)
+authors:
+  - hannah

 # Is this the primary user of the site?
 superuser: false

-# Username (this should match the folder name)
-authors:
-  - julian

 # Role/position
 role: Senior Researcher